dotnet/docs-maui/docs/ios/remote-simulator.md

 > [!IMPORTANT]
 > It's not currently possible to use the remote iOS Simulator to test your iOS apps in Windows.
 However, if you disable the Simulator in Windows, targeting an app against an iOS Simulator will result in the iOS Simulator opening on the connected Mac build host.
 For more information, see [Enable the remote iOS simulator for Windows](#enable-the-remote-ios-simulator-for-windows).

-The remote iOS Simulator for Windows is installed automatically as part of the Mobile development with .NET workload in Visual Studio 2022.
+The remote iOS Simulator for Windows is installed automatically as part of the .NET Multi-Platform App UI development workload in Visual Studio 2022.
 To use it, follow these steps:

 1. Launch Visual Studio 2022 and create or load a .NET MAUI app project.
 1. In Visual Studio 2022, pair the IDE to a Mac Build host if you haven't previously.
 For more information, see [Pair to Mac for iOS development](pair-to-mac.md).